Does Botox Work For Chronic Migraine?

-OnabotulinumtoxinA, or as it is colloquially known in the world, Botox, is a famous dermatology, beauty assisting, facial line erasing drug also works for migraine headache and has an indication from the FDA for migraine prevention for patients with chronic migraine (15 headache days a month, 8 of which have migraine features).
+OnabotulinumtoxinA, or as it is colloquially known in the world, Botox, is a famous dermatology, beauty assisting, facial line erasing drug which also works for chronic migraine headache and has an indication from the FDA for migraine prevention for patients with chronic migraine (15 headache days a month, 8 of which have migraine features).
 Botox doesn’t work for episodic migraine (14 or less headache days a month) or for Tension type headache.

-The migraine dose is 155 units IM divided into 31 sites, give every 12 weeks.
+The chronic migraine dose is 155 units IM divided into 31 sites, given every 12 weeks.

 Botox dosing by muscle for Chronic migraine

 What do Botox injections feel like?
 Patients describe the injections as like tiny pin pricks as the needle is going a shallow distance into muscles in the face, jaw, and back of head.
 The drug works best if given in the protocol as described above.
-Sometimes no migraine relief works on the first or even second try, so it is recommended that the patient try it three times.
+Sometimes no migraine relief works on the first try, so it is recommended that the patient try it twice.

 What is the effectiveness of Botox?
 Allergan, the maker of Botox, says that “some patients in company sponsored trials experienced a 50% reduction or more in headache days per month after two cycles of Botox, and more than 2 out of 3 patients showed some improvement.”
 Nobody else has achieved these results.

-However, an April 24, 2012 article in the Journal of the American Medical Association headlined that Botox injections are only modestly effective for preventing migraines in the most frequent suffers.
+An April 24, 2012 article in the Journal of the American Medical Association headlined that Botox injections are only modestly effective for preventing migraines in the most frequent suffers.
 The researchers looked at 27 trials comparing Botox to placebo and four other studies comparing Botox to other migraine treatments.
-Botox treatment given to patients with at least 15 headaches a month prevented about 2 headaches a month.
-The researchers felt that Botox was no more effective than commonly used migraine preventive drugs, didn’t work for Chronic Tension Type Headache, nor for patients with less than 14 migraines a month.
+Botox treatment given to patients with chronic migraine or at least 15 headaches a month prevented 1.8 headaches a month more than placebo.
+The researchers felt that Botox was no more effective than commonly used migraine preventive drugs, didn’t work for Chronic Tension Type Headache, nor for patients with episodic migraine or less than 14 migraines a month.
 There also is a high placebo response with Botox use.

 Satnam Niijar MD, a headache specialist at Johns Hopkins University School of Medicine said “the research analysis will surprise few clinicians working in the field.
 This review emphasizes that most patients experience modest benefits, but we already knew that."